Oktoberfest is the perfect time to drink lots of beer and eat lots of German food.

 For more information: Hofbrauhaus

 Hofbrauhaus is one of Munich’s most celebrated beer halls, and thankfully you can experience all the beer, noise and fun without leaving Melbourne.
-This is Oktoberfest as it should be with steins of beer, traditional dress and plenty of food - including a schnitzel challenge.
+This is Oktoberfest as it should be with steins of beer, traditional dress, plenty of food and a stein carrying competition.
+Tapping is at midday 16 September.
+Book your table now.

 Where: 508 Mount Dandenong Tourist Road, Olinda